 Bruce Husselbee became Director of Engineering in July 2005.
-Before his promotion to this senior leadership position, he was a Project Manager in the Design and Construction Division for nine years.
-In that capacity he managed a number of large capital improvement projects.
-These included interceptor, treatment plant and water reclamation facilities.
-Mr. Husselbee previously worked in the consulting engineering field for 12 years.
-He holds a bachelor's degree in civil engineering and a master's degree in environmental engineering from George Washington University.
+Before his promotion to this senior leadership position, he was a Project Manager in the HRSD Design and Construction Division for nine years.
+Mr. Husselbee previously worked in the consulting engineering field for 12 years prior to joining HRSD.
+He holds a Bachelor's Degree in Civil Engineering and a Master's Degree in Environmental Engineering from George Washington University.
 He also has completed the Kenan-Flagler Water and Wastewater Leadership Program.
+He is currently pursuing a doctorate in coastal engineering at Old Dominion University.
+He is active in a number of professional organizations including the Old Dominion University Civil and Environmental Engineering Visiting Council and the WEF Utility Management Committee.